 We know that in the world of hair dye, things can easily start to get a little bit complicated.
-There are so many different ways to dye hair nowadays.
-You can go the demi-permanent route, add highlights, lowlights, semi-permanent color or permanent color.
-To clear things up about demi-permanent hair dye, in particular, we are breaking down the basics on this super common hair dye that can give some beautiful, glossy results.
+There are so many different ways to dye hair nowadays: You can go the demi-permanent route, add highlights, lowlights, semi-permanent color, or permanent color.
+To clear things up about demi-permanent hair dye, in particular, we are breaking down the basics of this super common hair dye that can give some beautiful, glossy results.
 Read on for a quick primer on hair color’s lesser-known formula:

-Semi-permanent vs. demi-permanent vs. permanent: What’s the difference?
+Semi vs. Demi vs. Permanent: What’s the difference?

-Lastly, we have permanent dye.
-This dye lasts the longest (as the name says, you’re stuck with it until your hair grows out) and can create the most color change.
+Permanent dye: This dye lasts the longest and can create the most color change.
 Permanent dyes will penetrate the hair, coloring it with a dye that won’t wash out.
 As opposed to semi and demi-permanent dyes, permanent dye does not always leave a gloss on top of the hair strand.

 Demi-permanent dye is perfect for those looking to simply enhance colors they already have with new tones.
 If you want to go for a subtly darker color change, go for a demi-permanent color.
-You can add color without doing a ton of damage to your hair and it will wash out soon enough.
 Blondes can really have the most fun with this because they can go darker much more easily than someone with already dark hair.
 Demi-permanent color is a good way to test out a fun hair color as well.
 Have you always wanted a red tint or purple hair?
 Get a good test run in with demi-permanent dye.

 This dye is also good for blending gray hairs into the rest of your hair color.
-If you are just starting to go gray, or you are growing out a dark hair dye in favor of fully grey hair, demi-permanent dye is a good way to make the transition.
-Because it isn’t fully permanent, it isn’t going to have a harsh look as it grows (and washes) out.
+If you are around 25% gray, demi-permanent dye is a good way to make those strands more translucent and blendable with your current color.

 When you use demi-permanent color, you’re already aware that it’s going to eventually wash out.
 You do want to make sure that your color isn’t washed out too early, though!
 When washing hair that has been treated with this type of dye, it is just as important to use color protective products as it is with permanent hair dye.
 And it’s even more important if you are going for a color that traditionally doesn’t last as long, like red hair dye.

-We love Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Murumuru Butter & Rose Conditioner.
+We love Love Beauty and Planet Blooming Color Murumuru Butter & Rose Shampoo and Conditioner.
 This combo works to keep your hair soft and shiny as it helps to keep color vibrant for as long as possible.